 In fact, the large screen seems a far better place for Tom Clancy’s thrilling but stolidly stoic writing style than the printed page.
 The cast certainly give Clancy’s characters – which have improbably comic-bookish names like Bart Mancuso, Jeffrey Pelt, Skip Taylor and are usually wooden in the writing – far more life than Clancy himself does.
 Ramius is the sort of wily sea dog role that Sean Connery can do in his sleep, even if it becomes difficult to swallow a Russian captain with a Scots brogue.

 There were three further Jack Ryan films, the banal Patriot Games (1992) wherein he faces IRA terrorists, and the box-office underperforming but otherwise surprisingly good Clear and Present Danger (1994) with Ryan facing Central American drug barons and a Presidential coverup.
-In both of these, Harrison Ford played Ryan.
+In both of these, Harrison Ford took over the role of Ryan.
 The Sum of All Fears (2002), a dull film about nuclear terrorism, miscasts Ryan with an much younger Ben Affleck, while a further reboot Jack Ryan: Shadow Recruit (2014) starring Chris Pine failed to go anywhere.
-The Jack Ryan series is next due to be spun out as the tv series Tom Clancy’s Jack Ryan (2018– ).
+The Jack Ryan series was subsequently spun out as the tv series Tom Clancy’s Jack Ryan (2018– ).
 The only other Clancy works on screen have been the tv mini-series Op Center (1995), about the theft of nuclear weaponry, which Clancy later expanded out as the basis of his series of sharecropped books of the same name, and the futuristic tv mini-series Net Force (1999) from Clancy’s other series of books; and Without Remorse (2021) based on one of Clancy’s other series.